cockroachdb/docs/v20.2/secure-a-cluster.md

 2. Take a moment to understand the [flags](cockroach-start.html#flags) you used:
     - The `--certs-dir` directory points to the directory holding certificates and keys.
-    - Since this is a purely local cluster, `--listen-addr=localhost:26257` and `--http-addr=localhost:8080` tell the node to listen only on `localhost`, with port `26257` used for internal and client traffic and port `8080` used for HTTP requests from the Admin UI.
+    - Since this is a purely local cluster, `--listen-addr=localhost:26257` and `--http-addr=localhost:8080` tell the node to listen only on `localhost`, with port `26257` used for internal and client traffic and port `8080` used for HTTP requests from the DB Console.
     - The `--store` flag indicates the location where the node's data and logs are stored.
     - The `--join` flag specifies the addresses and ports of the nodes that will initially comprise your cluster.
 You'll use this exact `--join` flag when starting other nodes as well.